Schildkroet/CANgaroo/firmware/STM32G4_TinyUSB_CanLinAio/README.md

 To build a real adapter, you override those hooks with your own CAN, LIN and I/O code (see [Integrating your engine](#integrating-your-engine)).

-The same drivers run in production on the CANILFD board (2× CAN FD, 2× LIN), where the engines sit on top of an FDCAN BSP and a LIN scheduler.
+The same drivers run unchanged in a production adapter (2× CAN FD, 2× LIN), where the hooks are implemented on top of an FDCAN driver and a LIN scheduler.

 ## Host compatibility